wolkenwelten/wolkenwelten-rs/README.md

 # Changes from the C version (these are 99% certain to happen if not checked already)
 - [X] No more WASM/Emscripten build (really liked that, but it was A LOT of work and broke all the time, so in the beginning WW will only support Lin/Mac/Win)
-- [X] No SDL2 (it worked quite well, but it's simpler to have as much be written in Rust as possible)
+- [X] No SDL2 (it worked quite well, but it simplifies the build process to have as much as possible be written in Rust)
 - [X] Bigger world Size (32-bit per axis, instead of 16, allowing for ~4 Billion Blocks per Axis as compared to ~65 thousand before)
 - [ ] OpenAL for sound output
 - [ ] Single executable for client/server (the client should be a feature that can be disabled though)